Effective Date: April 15, 2015

 2.1.3 SPECIAL RELATIONSHIPS.

 188.8.131.52 The Administrator appoints the Agency Chief Operating Officer (COO), Performance Improvement Officer (PIO), and the Chief Acquisition Officer (CAO) to ensure the Agency's mission is achieved through management of activities in accordance with respective laws including the 2010 GPRA Modernization Act.
-The COO and PIO are responsible for activities as designated by OMB Circular No. A-11.
+The COO and PIO are responsible for activities as designated by OMB Circular No. A-11 and OMB Circular No. A-123.
 The CAO is responsible for activities as designated by 41 U.S.C § 1702(b).
 The GPRA Modernization Act requires all agency heads to designate a COO.
-Agency heads in consultation with the COO will designate a senior executive as the Agency PIO.
-The PIO must report directly to the COO or Agency head.
-The Administrator has currently appointed the Deputy Administrator to serve as the CAO, the Associate Administrator to serve as the Agency COO and the Chief Financial Officer to serve as the PIO.
+Agency heads in consultation with the COO will designate a senior executive as the Agency PIO, who reports functionally to the COO.
+The Administrator has currently appointed the Deputy Administrator to serve as the CAO, the Associate Administrator to serve as the Agency COO and the Deputy Chief Financial Officer for Strategic Insights and Budget to serve as the PIO.

 220.127.116.11 The Associate Administrator chairs the Agency Program Management Council and the Acquisition Strategy Council.